 Otherwise, you'll see suggested fixes, warnings, and so on:

 The pre-deployment summary will show the full list of CPQ records being deployed, including any that have been added through the problem analyzers.
 You can add a name and deployment notes for the deployment, with these then showing in the metadata deployment history.

 Once the deployment process has started, Gearset will first deploy any metadata included in the deployment package.

-Should this deployment fail, Gearset will follow its current behaviour of stopping the deployment and rolling back any metadata changes, which means that your Salesforce org will be left in its original state.
+Should this deployment fail, Gearset will follow its current behavior of stopping the deployment and rolling back any metadata changes, which means that your Salesforce org will be left in its original state.
 No CPQ deployment will then be attempted.

 Once the metadata has been deployed successfully, any tests will then run.
 Assuming all tests pass, your CPQ configuration data will then be deployed.